 A tenant could only be evicted if they fail to pay the rent or behave badly in or around the property.

-A ban has been in place in Scotland for several years, and a similar ban is being proposed in Wales, but not in Northern Ireland.
+In Scotland there has been a ban in place for several years.
+And a similar ban is being proposed in Wales, but not in Northern Ireland.

 What happens if my property is damp?